MoonPoet/xaprb-src/content/slides/building-presentations-with-remark/index.md

 I've built seamless support for Remark into my [Hugo](https://gohugo.io) theme [Story](https://story.xaprb.com).

+---
+# Batteries Included

 Story's [Remark themes](https://story.xaprb.com/slides/adirondack/) extend Remark significantly with layouts, typography, and image controls.

+Click the link above to see it all in action.

 ---
 # Slides and Contact Information